 When you show with think-alouds how a strategy works, students can step inside your head and better understand how visualizing (or another strategy) supports reading.
 Moreover, using the read-aloud as your common teaching text will enable you to offer groups reading materials they can apply the strategy to because they can read them.

-What strategies do you use in your classroom to improve comprehension?
+What strategies do you use in your classroom to improve reading comprehension?
 Share in the comments section!

 (Originally published at ADLIT In Perspective, April, 2007 and reprinted with permission of the author, Laura Robb).